brainfucksec/neovim-lua/README.md

     └── statusline.lua
 ```

-## Files and settings
+## Files and settings:

 * [init.lua](nvim/init.lua): Main configuration file (call `lua` modules, load plugins etc.)

 * [lua](nvim/lua): Folder of `lua` modules, here reside all the Lua modules that needed.
-The logic is simple, inside the `lua` folder there are the files and/or folders for neovim and plugins settings (written in Lua), these modules are called from `init.lua` file (See below).
-For plugins settings I use the convention `<plugin-folder/main.lua>`.
-See: https://github.com/nanotee/nvim-lua-guide#where-to-put-lua-files
+The logic is simple, insert a folder for plugin and/or settings written in Lua, and call it from `init.lua` file.
+For plugins settings I use the convention `<plugin-folder/main.lua>` (See below).

 * [keymapping.lua](nvim/lua/keymapping.lua): Keymaps configuration file, vim/neovim and plugins keymaps.